Community Resources

 Families should expect to be asked additional questions about their needs to access appropriate options.

-Families in shelter can expect a safe, family-friendly environment, 3 meals per day, and staff who can meet with them about their needs.
+Families in a shelter can expect a safe, family-friendly environment, 3 meals per day, and staff who can meet with them about their needs.

-Families who may be facing eviction or who may need support with moving costs, in order stay housed and support long-term housing stability, can contact a number of organizations who can provide consultation or support dependent on the families’ circumstances
+Families who may be facing eviction or who may need support with moving costs, in order stay housed and support long-term housing stability, can contact a number of organizations that can provide consultation or support dependent on the families’ circumstances

 What families can expect: